Alt text or media description?

 What is a media description?

 A media description (usually an image description and often shortened to ‘ID’) is visible text added directly into your content (not behind the scenes like alt text).
-It’s usually a sentence or short paragraph and it can benefit everyone, not just people using assistive tech.
+It’s a sentence or short paragraph and it can benefit everyone, not just people using assistive tech.

 Image descriptions are especially useful for: